sevaa/dwex/README.md

  - Mach-O (MacOS X, iOS)
  - PE (Windows, Cygwin)

-This project came from my desire to see and navigate the DWARF tree of compiled binaries.
+This project came from my desire to see and navigate the DWARF tree of compiled Android and iOS binaries.
 Seeing the DIEs is easy enough with utilities like `readelf` or `dwarfdump`.
 However, chasing inter-DIE references back and forth is not straightforward with those.

 The utility might be of use for anyone who is building DWARF parsers for one or another reason, especially if their preferred parsing library is `pyelftools`.

+Note that regular Windows executables (EXE/DLL files) are PE files but don't, as a rule, contain DWARF information.
+The Microsoft toolchains (Visual Studio and the like) produce debugging information in Microsoft's own format, Program Database (PDB).
+There are, though, a couple of toolchains that produce PE files with DWARF debug info in them - notably GCC under Cygwin.
+DWARF Explorer is compatible with those.

+DWARF Explorer supports DWARF version 2-4, like the pyelftools library it's based on.

 Requirements
 ------------